BILL NO A00775

 to ways and means 03/13/13 reported referred to ways and means

 S T A T E O F N E W Y O R K

 I N A S S E M B L Y

-AN ACT to amend the agriculture and markets law and the penal law, in
+AN ACT to amend the social services law, in relation to parents and

 THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM-